 Other medical conditions you have can also affect your Pulmicort dosage.

-Make sure to take Pulmicort according to the instructions your doctor or healthcare professional gives you.
+Make sure to use Pulmicort according to the instructions your doctor or healthcare professional gives you.

 How to use Pulmicort Flexhaler

-Typically, Pulmicort Flexhaler is taken twice per day: once in the morning and once in the evening.
+Typically, Pulmicort Flexhaler is used twice per day: once in the morning and once in the evening.
 Your doctor will tell you how many puffs to take with each dose.

 Your doctor or pharmacist will show you how to use Pulmicort Flexhaler correctly.
 There are also detailed use instructions, including video instructions, available on the manufacturer’s website.